LLNL/Caliper/doc/sphinx/AnnotationAPI.rst

 The C++ annotation API is implemented in the class :cpp:class:`cali::Annotation`.

-Data tracking API
+Memory region tracking
 --------------------------------

-Caliper also supports tracking allocated data.
+Caliper also supports tracking allocated memory regions.
 Doing so provides advanced data-centric attributes, such as recording allocation events and determining the containers for memory addresses provided by services like libpfm.
 To take advantage of annotated memory